togetherassessments/assessment-site/src/content/assessments/services-page/services/1-adhd-adults.md

 ---
-title: ADHD (Adults)
+title: Social communication, interactions, and sensory processing assessment
-description: Comprehensive ADHD assessments for adults using gold-standard diagnostic tools, including clinical interviews and questionnaires to provide accurate diagnosis and personalised recommendations.
+description: Expert autism-informed and sensory processing-informed assessments for adults using standardised evaluation, clinical interviews, and questionnaires, providing thorough evaluation and detailed reports to support understanding and access to services.
-anchor: adhd-adults
+anchor: autism
 order: 1
-icon: tabler:view-360-arrow
+icon: tabler:brain
 published: true
 ---